 During the forum, representatives from Confucius Institutes summarized their annual work and shared key projects for case studies.

-As of October 2023, BFSU has established 23 Confucius Institutes and independent Confucius Classrooms in 18 countries across Asia, Europe and America.
+As of October 2023, BFSU has established 23 Confucius Institutes and independent Confucius Classrooms in 18 countries across Asia, Europe and the Americas.
 Among them, nine institutes were built in countries involved in the Belt and Road Initiative, seven are demonstration institutes, two are culture pilot institutes, one is for academic research, one is for business studies, and one is for publishing studies.
 Eighteen institutes have been in operation for more than 10 years.

 This year, Confucius Institutes co-hosted by BFSU have a total of 20 Confucius Classrooms, 152 teaching points and 454 cooperative institutions.
 The number of students at these Confucius Institutes totals 33,200, including 14,063 beginners.
 Participants in various Chinese proficiency exams reached 10,754.